twcau/OfficeSpaceManager/README.md

 - PowerShell 7.0+
 - Modules:
   - `ExchangeOnlineManagement`
-  - `Microsoft.Graph.Places`
+  - `Microsoft.Graph`
   - `MicrosoftTeams`

-> All required modules are validated or installed at runtime.
+> All required modules are validated as present, or installed at runtime.

 ---